Bsenzio/wamg/README.md

 The repository contains:
 - Complete CA65 assembly source code for the Game of Life kernel and gameplay logic
-- NESmaker project files (layouts, metadata, assets) as used in development
+- NESmaker project files (layouts and assets) as used in development
 - Compiled ROM (.nes) for immediate execution

 Rebuilding the ROM from source requires: